How Does Escrow Work When Buying A House?

 If there’s money left over in escrow after everything has been paid for, it will be refunded to you at closing.

-See also Catherine Tyrrell Real Estate Reviews
+See also California Real Estate License Online School Reviews

 The pros and cons of using escrow